dcolinmorgan/pyNB/docs/SCENIC+ chapter.md

 Gene regulatory networks (GRNs)—graphs where nodes represent transcription factors (TFs) or genes and edges denote regulatory interactions—provide a systems-level framework for understanding cellular regulation.
 While experimental mapping of GRNs offers precise insights, its high cost and limited scalability restrict its ability to capture the full diversity of cell types and conditions.
 Single-cell RNA sequencing (scRNA-seq) has revolutionized this landscape by profiling thousands of genes across millions of cells, exposing cell-to-cell variability and context-specific regulation.
 However, traditional GRN inference methods, often optimized for bulk data, falter at this scale, often relying on dimensionality reduction that risks oversimplifying the underlying biology.

 SCENIC+ addresses these challenges as a comprehensive computational framework designed to infer robust, context-specific GRNs from single-cell data.
 It integrates multiple genomic layers—TF expression, motif enrichment, chromatin accessibility, and gene expression—to construct enhancer-driven regulatory networks.
 The workflow begins by identifying candidate enhancers with shared accessibility patterns from scATAC-seq data, followed by motif enrichment analysis to predict TF binding sites.
 It then computes TF-to-gene and region-to-gene importance scores by correlating TF expression, gene expression, and chromatin accessibility.
-This process teases out regulatory interactions that embrace the non-deterministic nature of gene regulation, spotlighting dynamic and heterogeneous control through eRegulons. eRegulons are sets of genes regulated by a TF via specific enhancer regions—topologically, a triplet: TF → Region → Gene.
-This explicitly links a TF to a regulatory region (based on motif enrichment in open chromatin) and to a target gene (based on correlation between accessibility and expression).
+This process teases out regulatory interactions that embrace the non-deterministic nature of gene regulation, spotlighting dynamic and heterogeneous control through eRegulons. eRegulons are sets of genes regulated by a TF via specific enhancer regions—topologically, a triplet: $$ TF \rightarrow Region \rightarrow Gene $$ This explicitly links a TF to a regulatory region (based on motif enrichment in open chromatin) and to a target gene (based on correlation between accessibility and expression).

 # Preparation & Pre-processing